hkurosagi/SOLO-DBM-files/README.md

 German translation Credit goes to https://github.com/brrratz

-Credit:Cap assist for Boss 1 is make by by Salty Fish NA Guild Tapioca aka miniboba
+Credit:Realm of Hallucinations Hard Cap assist for Boss 1 is make by by Salty Fish NA Guild Tapioca aka miniboba